210.236.2393 TDominguezRE@gmail.com

 From walking trails and outdoor spaces to local restaurants and seasonal events, Boerne offers plenty to do without the pace of a larger city.
 Many residents enjoy the ability to stay local during the week while still being close to San Antonio for dining, shopping, and entertainment.

-Explore the Hill Country Outdoors
+Explore the Texas Hill Country Outdoors

 Local Shops & Restaurants